Looking for the absolute best things to do in Nice, France? I’ve got you covered! Read on for all my top Nice recommendations.

 - Doing a wine tasting

 Is Nice worth visiting?
 My answer is a resounding HECK YES.
-After traveling around a lot of places in France, it remains one of my top top best places to visit.
+After traveling around a lot of places in France, it remains one of my top top favorite places to visit.

 Whether you visit for the beaches, the architecture, the food, the laid back vibe, or the access to other points in Provence, you will not be disappointed with all the interesting and exciting things to do in Nice!